mbinjavaid/graphxform/README.md

     batch_size = 128  # Minibatch size
     num_batches_per_epoch = 2500   # Number of minibatches per epoch.
     training_device = "cuda:0"  # Device on which to train.
-Set to "cpu" if no CUDA available. load_checkpoint_from_path = None   # Path to checkpoint if training should be continued from existing weights.
+Set to "cpu" if no CUDA available. num_dataloader_workers = 30  # Number of dataloader workers for creating batches for training load_checkpoint_from_path = None   # Path to checkpoint if training should be continued from existing weights.
 ```
 4. The terminal output will show under which subdirectory (named after timestamp) in `./results` the script will save the model checkpoints.